usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_301.md

 The [XSpec FILESET](../../../testing/FILESET_XSPEC.xpl) will show XSpecs run under CI/CD but not all XSpecs in the repository will be listed there.

-## XProc running under continuous integration
+## XProc running under continuous integration and development (CI/CD)

 Any XProc pipelines designed, like the smoke tests or validations just described, to provide for quality checking over carefully maintained code bases, are natural candidates for running dynamically and on demand, for example when file change commits are made to git repositories under CI/CD (continuous integration / continuous deployment).